 Museum of Traditional Medicine

-The Museum of Traditional Medicine is one of the first private museums in Vietnam, with an architectural style from the North but located in the center of Ho Chi Minh City, helping to leave a new impression on for visitors.
-The museum was put into use in 2007, with 18 galleries on a modest area of 600 m2.
-Although it is a private museum, the number of artifacts still can make you feel surprise with more than 4,000 artifacts related to Vietnamese traditional medicine and 1112 names of medicines.
-Some artifacts has been exiting for a long time, or precious tools that the great physician Hai Thuong Lan Ong – Le Huu Trac had been used.
+The Museum of Traditional Medicine is one of the first private museums in Vietnam, with an architectural style from the North but located in the centre of Ho Chi Minh City, helping to leave a new impression on visitors.
+The museum was put into use in 2007, with 18 galleries in a modest area of 600 m2.
+Although it is a private museum, the number of artefacts still can make you feel surprised with more than 4,000 artefacts related to Vietnamese traditional medicine and 1112 names of medicines.
+Some artefacts have been existing for a long time, or precious tools that the great physician Hai Thuong Lan Ong – Le Huu Trac had used.

-Not only seeing artifacts and unique architecture, coming to the Museum of Traditional Medicine, visitors can also participate directly in the preparation process of the ancients including stages such as cutting medicine, spreading, or even tasting medicine.
-And if you’re “sick” and need some advice with medicine, yeah , you can get it directly from reception.
+Not only seeing artefacts and unique architecture, coming to the Museum of Traditional Medicine, visitors can also participate directly in the preparation process of the ancients including stages such as cutting medicine, spreading, or even tasting medicine.
+And if you’re “sick” and need some advice with medicine, yeah, you can get it directly from reception.

 Ao Dai Museum